zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 A “political agenda” (agenda) is a list or a set of  ideas that you believe in, especially if you are someone in government.
 It’s a  list of things or a set of beliefs that you want to put into place or put into action.
 “To reflect” here means the same as “to represent.”
 “To reflect” (reflect) mean s to be very similar to, in this case, your ideas, but Donald says that these candid ates don’t represent his ideas or his concerns, but rather the concerns or the thi ngs that are important to the “elite” (elite).
 “The elite” refers to the people i n a society who have the most money and the most power.

 Hilary says, “To me, voter apathy is the real probl em.
 Things won’t change if we don’t vote.”
 “Apathy” (apathy) means a lack of inte rest or not being very enthusiastic or interested in doing something or pa rticipating in something.
-“Voter apathy” refers to the fact that some people don’t w ant to vote or are simply not interested in voting.
+“Voter apathy” refers to the fact that some people don’t want to vote or are simply not interested in voting.
 Some people think this is bad  – Hilary, for example.
 I’m not so sure.

 You may not be interested in voting because you thi nk everything is going fine in the world, or you may not be interested in voting b ecause you don’t think voting will make a difference.
 Sometimes that’s true.
 Some times it isn’t.
 I don’t know of any evidence that shows that the more people vote, the better government we get.
 Maybe if you aren’t interested in voting, it’s  because you haven’t been educating yourself and therefore don’t feel you sho uld vote, which in my opinion is a good reason not to vote.
 But many people disag ree with me, including Hilary.